nikkijuk/nikkijuk.github.io/README.md

 This is mostly sales for Flutter.
 It's partly outdated, partly still valid.

+Flutter and Dart form ecosystem which looks to me first really promising way to build hybrid mobile apps.
+Dart is flexible, easy to learn and develops constantly.It's modern, null safe and has good tooling.
+Flutter is starting to be mature, and migrations between versions are not too painful.
+It is possible to develop Android and iOS apps with same codebase, and other platforms like linux, windows, osx and web are also supported.

 Flutter is cool, so maybe I'll update this someday.
+Not it's quick snapshot from 2022.

 ## Contract: open api specification or full hateoas? modelling or coding?